oomlout/oomlout_oomp_footprint_bot/README.md

 *  action_generate_all_footprint_repo.py -- takes all the footprints and puts them in oomlout_oomp_footprint_all_the_kicad_footprints repo
 * actoin_generate_image_resolutions.py -- generate resolutions of images
 * action_generate_readmes.py -- generate all the readmes
+* action_migrate_images.py -- migrate images from old to new